rooch-network/rooch/crates/rooch-framework-release/README.md

 cargo run --package rooch-framework-release --bin rooch-framework-release
 ```

-This command will compile the moveos-stdlib and rooch-framework, and then check the compatibility with previous one (if exists), and finally save the new compiled stdlib.
+This command will compile the latest moveos-stdlib and rooch-framework, and then check the compatibility with previous one (if exists).

 ## Release a new version